 - The student must have been the borrower, the borrower’s spouse or a dependent of the borrower.
 For example, private parent loans are not considered qualified education loans if the borrower did not claim the student as a dependent.
 If the loan was borrowed by a grandparent, aunt or uncle of the student and the student was not claimed as a dependent, the loan is not a qualified education loan.

-Criteria based on the characteristics of the educational institution include:
+Criteria based on the educational

 - The loan must have been borrowed to pay for the education of a student who is enrolled at an eligible educational institution.
 Eligible educational institutions are defined as Title IV colleges and universities.
 If the educational institution was not accredited or not eligible for U.S. federal student aid, the loan is not a qualified education loan.